Effective October 15, 2020 (see archived versions)

 We allow adult customers to “opt in” to receive email marketing from us or others.

 The Keeping and Deleting of Information

-At any time Educators may delete a student, or contact us to request that we delete a student or your account.
+At any time Educators may delete a student, or contact us to request that we delete a student or your account in the event you are unable to use the self-help tools.
 You agree to give us 10 days so we can confirm that the person making the request is you and has the right to delete the account.
 Deletion cannot be undone.